The high-end segmentsegmentis promoting ethical values as renown luxury brands increasingly demonstrate their rethinking towards sustainable luxury

 After the environmental protection have caused a rethinking in fashion, sustainability and ethics are becoming more and more relevant in the jewellery industry as well.
 And as an industry leader and well-known company with a long tradition, it's no wonder that Cartier is setting new quality standards in terms of sustainable jewellery production.
 Not only by using ethical gold, but also with the consideration of conflict-free diamonds.

-Globally, Cartier's annual gold consumption is only 10 tons, of which more than 90% are being recycled.
-Their diamond sourcing follows the Kimberly Processand compliance with the Code of Conduct of the Council for Responsible Jewellery Practices.
-Since 2009 the jewellery giant has also been climate neutral.
+Globally, Cartier's annual gold consumption is only 10 tons, of which more than 90% are being recycledbecome.
+The diamond sources follow the Kimberly Process and adherence to the Council for Responsible Jewelry Practices Code of Conduct.
+The jewelry giant has also been since 2009 climate neutral.
 In addition, the quality of their creations ensure durability, while repair offers are also available, if necessary to extend the product life cycle.

 Source & Copyright by Cartier